vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     ```
     tanzu plugin source update default --uri harbor.sfo01.rainpole.vmw/tkgm-images/plugin-inventory:latest
     ```
-    > **Note** we can Skip Step 4 & 5 if your Bastion host direct access to private registry . we can directly upload the files from Bastion to Private registry.
+    > **Note** You can skip step 4 and 5 if your Bastion host has direct access to the private registry.
+You can directly upload the files from Bastion to the private registry.

 1. Install the kubectl utility.
     ```